marioloera/terraform101/commands_to_use.md

 terraform import docker_container.web $(docker inspect --format="{{.ID}}" hashicorp-learn)
 ```

-# -replace flag for terraform plan and terraform apply
+# -target flag for terraform plan and terraform apply
-The -replace flag allows you to target specific resources and avoid destroying all the resources in your workspace just to fix one of them.
+The -target flag allows you to target specific resources and avoid destroying all the resources in your workspace just to fix one of them.
 ```
-terraform plan -replace="aws_instance.example"
+terraform plan -target="aws_instance.example"
 ```

 # -refresh-only flag for terraform plan and terraform apply